Asturn15/Gymnastics-on-GitHub/Project 3 - MS Excel analysis/Project 3.md

 ---

 1. To make our data more readable, we will use our new knowledge and mark in our spreadsheet any D score that do not meet all the requirements on a particular appartus.
-All these scores are marked in bright red.
+All these scores are marked in `bright red`.  better than one standard deviation from avarange with a `orange`

 * For junior - _6_ elements * _A_ group (_0.1_) + _B_ group dimounts (_0.2_) + _1.8_ (Minimal requirements) = _2,6_ D Score
 * For senior - _8_ elements * _A_ group (_0.1_) + _C_ group dimounts (_0.3_) + _1.8_ (Minimal requirements) = _2,9_ D score

-2. The highest D ratings are marked with an `star`
+2. Highest Total Score are marked in `gold`, better than one standard deviation from avarange with a `green`

+3. In the case of Execution score, I used a slightly different method.
+As this one is much more variable, the formatting was based on the sum from the entire competition.
+In my opinion, this reflects how well the gymnast practiced much better than the grade from a single exercise.
+Those who exercised better than average were highlighted in `pink`.